Desmopressin for dogs, also known by the brand names DDAVP and Stimate, is a drug primarily used to treat central diabetes insipidus.

 Desmopressin also comes in an injectable form, which dogs should take in doses of 1 to 2 micrograms per dog for central diabetes insipidus or 0.5 micrograms per pound of body weight for dogs with von Willebrand’s disease.
 The treatment for von Willebrand’s disease lasts for about four hours.

-If your vet prescribes desmopressin for your dog, it’s important that you continue administering the drug for the full duration of the prescription.
+It’s important that you continue administering the drug for the full duration of your vet’s prescription.
 Don’t stop giving your dog the medication, even if symptoms improve, unless your vet instructs you to stop.

 Side Effects Of Desmopressin For Dogs